For anyone still wondering, yes, you can wear basketball shoes for volleyball…

 There’s also a much bigger selection of shoes that look way cooler too!

 I’ve personally worn basketball shoes on the volleyball court for a number of years now and know exactly what to look for.

 For those of you who want more information on how I selected these shoes, I’ll explain in further detail at the end of the article.

 But for now, let’s get into my list of the best basketball shoes for volleyball in 2023!

 Adidas Dame 7s

 The Dame 7s are well known for their lightweight feel and extra bounce they give when jumping.
-The cushioning system is far more advanced than a typical volleyball shoe, making this ideal for any front court player doing plenty of jumping.
+Having personally worn these for volleyball, I can attest to their effectiveness.

 These kicks are well known for their exceptional cushioning system, which makes them incredibly comfortable.